dsnoeijer/angular/aio/content/guide/upgrade.md

 </div>

-So, you can write an Angular component and then use it from AngularJS code.
+You can write an Angular component and then use it from AngularJS code.
 This is useful when you start to migrate from lower-level components and work your way up.
-But in some cases it is more convenient to do things in the opposite order:
+In some cases it is more convenient to do things in the opposite order:
 To start with higher-level components and work your way down.
 This too can be done using the `upgrade/static`.
 You can *upgrade* AngularJS component directives and then use them from Angular.